stackblitz/webcontainer-docs/docs/guides/ai-agents.md

 # Runtime Test Cases For AI Agents

 When building AI apps, you often need to execute arbitrary code.
-The most ideal place is inside the user's browser, as it is:
+The most ideal place to do this is inside the user's browser tab, as it is:

-1. Secure
+1. Secure.
-2. Long lived
+2. Long lived.
-3. Scales infinitely
+3. Scales infinitely.
-4. Cost effective
+4. Cost effective.
-5. Boots instantly (providing an extremely fast user experience)
+5. Boots instantly, providing an extremely fast user experience.

-While creating a simple in-browser proof-of-concept is straightforward, compatibility is usually the main issues with in-browser runtimes, and this is especially the case for AI agents where you need to execute the arbitrary code LLMs spit out.
+While creating a simple in-browser proof-of-concept is straightforward, compatibility is usually the main issue with in-browser runtimes, and this is especially the case for AI agents where you need to execute the arbitrary code LLMs produce.

-We've pulled together a suite of test cases that you can independently run on any runtime of your choosing (serverless, VMs, WebContainers, etc).
-These tests represent the most common patterns, libraries, tools, commands and environments that developers and toolchains rely on in the Node.js ecosystem, thus serving as a good baseline for what LLM generated code could look like.
-We've put these together based on feedback from over 2m developers on StackBlitz.com and npm trends.
+To help developers validate whether WebContainer is right for their use case, we've compiled a suite of test cases that you can independently run on any runtime of your choosing (serverless, VMs, WebContainers, etc).
+These tests represent the most common patterns, libraries, tools, commands and environments that developers and toolchains rely on in the Node.js ecosystem, and thus serve as a good baseline for what capabilities LLM generated code would require.

 ## Test Cases
-These test cases cover a broad spectrum of essential tools and frameworks in web development, ensuring AI agents are versatile, efficient, and capable of handling *real-world* coding tasks.
-These tools, frameworks, and run time features are driven by real world data observed via real world usage of over 2m developers on StackBlitz.com and/or npm trends.
+The following test cases cover a broad spectrum of essential tools and frameworks in web development, ensuring AI agents are versatile, efficient, and capable of handling *real-world* coding tasks.
+These tools, frameworks, and runtime features are driven by real world data observed via real world usage of over 3 million developers on StackBlitz.com eery and npm trends.

 **To run these test cases**: First, download the files from the StackBlitz example and have the environment arbitrarily install the npm packages, execute the dev or start command, when applicable check the server is booted properly, and validate the results are expected.